Sf298/AnyIDE/README.md

 # AnyIDE

 AnyIDE is a basic but highly versatile IDE.
 Although presets are provided, it can work with any installed compiler.
 This is done via the use of user defined terminal commands.
-Syntax highlighting for a new language can also be defined by users. *currently a work in progress*
+Syntax highlighting for a new language can also be defined by users. **currently a work in progress.**

 ### Prerequisites